30 Amazing lesson ideas using social media with students in your classroom

 6. One-way communication

-Snapchat can be used for one-way communication, for example a classroom/school account can be used to broadcast content but not receive content from others.
-This way they can follow your account without unnecessary reactions of students.
+Snapchat can be used for one-way communication, for example, a classroom/school account can broadcast content but not receive content from others.
+This way, they can follow your account without unnecessary reactions of students.

 7. Real-life examples